rolandtoth/InputfieldURLChecker/README.md

 If checked, links will always have "http://" prefix, even if the field itself doesn't have it.

-This ensures opening external links instead relative ones.
+This ensures opening external links instead of relative ones.

-Default is checked.

 ### Enabled fields/templates